AndreasChristensen89/janken-bossu/README.md

 __Breakpoints are set to the following and are all tested to work:__
 * __1100px__
-   * **Start screen:** All elements' styles change into responsive text-size, height, and width to accomodate tablets with flip options.
-Max height is 1800px before elements start to drift, which I estimate to work at this width.
+   * **Start screen:**
    * **Introduction screen:** Font size of text box is lowered
-   * **Loosing screen**
+   * **Win screen** winning text-box's width and font-size are decreased.
-   *
-   *
-   *

 * __800px__
    * **Start screen:** Background-size is changed from contain to cover in order to avoid picture strething with floor too long.
 X and Y coordinates are set differently to adapt to new setting
    * **Introduction screen:** Font size and line-height of text box are lowered.
 Start-button's margin slightly decreased.
-   * **Game screen:** Player choice's height up, width down, margin down.
-Go button's height, width, font-size, and margins are lowered.
+   * **Game screen:** Go button's margins are lowered.
 Hand buttons' margin is lowered.
 Opponent-title's width and font-size are lowered.
 Go button's margin increased.
 Opponent-picture top% is increased, right% decreased, height lowered, width increased.
 Max height is 1152px.
-   * **Loosing screen** For computer choice the margin is decreased, height and width are increased.
+   * **Loosing screen** For computer choice the margin is decreased.
+   * **Draw screen** The "draw" message's margin is set to 0 auto.
+   * **Win screen** Player's pick's width is decreased, margins are changed - same changes for computer choice.
+Next button's margin is decreased.

 * __600px__
    * **Start screen:** All elements' responsive values are changed.
 Max height is 1300px, which I estimate to work at this width.
    * **Introduction screen:** text box's padding and line-height lowered.
 Works until 1300px.
-   * **Game screen:** Buttons' width are changed, margins are changed.
+   * **Game screen:** Buttons' width are increased, margins are changed.
 Opponent-title's width and font-size are lowered.
 Restart button's height, width, and font-size have increased.
 Player choice's margin lowered.
 Opponent-picture's top% has increased, height is lowered, width has increased.
 Loose message's font-size and width is lowered, margin is increased.
 Max height 720px
    * **Loosing screen** Computer choice's margin is increased.
+Loose message's font-size and width decreased, margin increased.
+   * **Win screen** Winning text-box's margin is increased, line-height, width, and font-size are decreased.
+Next-button's margin is increased.

 * __320px__
    * **Start screen:** Element's responsiveness work until 1200px which I estimate to work.
    * **Introduction screen:** Elements work until 1200px.
-   * **Game screen:** Buttons' height and width are lowered, margins are lowered.
+   * **Game screen:** Buttons' height, width and margins are lowered.
 Opponent-title's width has been lowered.
 Opponent-picture's top% has increased.
 Max height is 720px.
-   * **Loosing screen**
+   * **Win screen**

 ### Browser testing